-As industrial processes become increasingly complex, more and more data are collected by technological devices.
-However, this gathered information is not always contextualized, making the process of asset integrity management even more difficult.
+As industrial processes become increasingly complex, more data are collected by sensors and technologies from digital transformation.
+However, this gathered information is not always centralized and contextualized, making the process of asset integrity management even more difficult.

-The Fourth Industrial Revolution and the rising investment in new technologies by the industry are constantly generating better results within their operations and processes.
-This is because it seeks to facilitate the industry’s Operation and Maintenance (one of the most enduring phases of Project Lifecycle Management) with tools that keep up with the complexity of the operation and digitalize the industrial environment, making it increasingly data driven.
+The Fourth Industrial Revolution and the increased investment in new technologies by companies are constantly generating better results in their processes.
+One of the main gains from this is the improvement of the Operation and Maintenance phase of the industry (one of the most enduring stages of Project Lifecycle Management) with tools that keep up with the complexity of the operation and digitalize the industrial environment, making it increasingly data-driven.

 But are the implementation and development of new technologies really the main lever to optimize the industry’s needs?
 To answer this question, it is important to understand more about the challenges present in the Industrial Operation and Maintenance stage of PLM and what are the benefits of digital transformation in this scenario.